Dubai Metro project transforms mundane infrastructure into whimsical art

 The partnership with the Dubai Roads and Transport Authority and Government of Dubai Media Office has made this possible.
 In the future, there will be more beautiful murals and paintings spread on the more mundane infrastructure, like bus stops and walkways, throughout the city, spreading the mandate of turning the city into an interactive art gallery.

-So while passengers above can marvel with at the Dubai skyline from the windows of their train, pedestrians below can smile at seeing the whimsical images painted onto the pillars.
+So while passengers above can marvel at the Dubai skyline from the windows of their train, pedestrians below can smile at seeing the whimsical images painted onto the pillars.